DSprtn/GTFO_VR_Plugin/README.md

 Open up tickets for any issues you find over here on github, or if you're unfamiliar with it send them to the same e-mail.

+Are you an experienced Unity programmer and want to contribute?
 Give me a holler on Discord and I'll bring you up to speed - Spartan#8541